Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: : Design and Implementation

-\jheading{KV block tagging}.
-When the orchestrator submits LLM requests, it tags KV cache blocks with semantic metadata using $tag\_kv\_blocks()$. \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{System prompts:} Marked as $SYSTEM\_PROMPT$ with high reuse priority.
-Depending on the iteration type (intermediate or final) and the combination of tool calls made in the previous iteration, there could be many variants of system prompts that the orchestrator constructs using predefined rules; for eg., the system prompt could contain instructions on how the output of the tool call made in the previous iteration should be consumed and interpreted.
-Such system prompts occur before the user-specific query and hence could be shared across many requests and should be evicted last. \item \textbf{User specific query:} Marked as $USER\_QUERY$ and contains the request-specific context including user information, query, time of query etc which can result in prefix matches intra-request alone; across iterations of the same agentic request. \item \textbf{Tool outputs}: tagged as $TOOL\_OUTPUT\_ITER_i$, these are reused by subsequent intermediate iterations in an agentic request, provided that the consecutive iterations share the system prompt.
-If the system prompt in the consecutive iteration changes due to a new tool call in the prior iteration, the prefilled tool output context from a prior iteration becomes useless as it is appended after the system prompt and user query. \item \textbf{Final response}: Tagged as $RESPONSE$ The final LLM call's decodes are the user-facing output tokens; these have no reuse potential and are candidates for immediate eviction at the LLM engine. \item \textbf{Partial prefills}: These are KV blocks from $submit\_partial\_prefill()$, tagged as $PARTIAL\_PREFILL$ with maximum priority until its extension prompt is completed. \end{itemize}
+\jheading{KV block tagging} When the orchestrator submits LLM requests, it tags KV cache blocks with semantic metadata using $tag\_kv\_blocks()$. \begin{tightitemize} \item \textbf{System prompts:} Marked as $SYSTEM\_PROMPT$ with high reuse priority.
+Depending on the iteration type (intermediate or final) and the combination of tool calls made in the previous iteration, there could be many variants of system prompts that the orchestrator constructs using predefined rules; for e.g., the system prompt could contain instructions on how the output of the tool call made in the previous iteration should be consumed and interpreted.
+Such system prompts occur before the user-specific query and hence could be shared across many requests. \item \textbf{User specific query:} Marked as $USER\_QUERY$ and contains the request-specific context including user information which can result in prefix matches intra-request alone; across iterations of the same agentic request. \item \textbf{Tool outputs}: tagged as $TOOL\_OUTPUT\_ITER\_i$, these are reused by subsequent intermediate iterations in an agentic request, provided that these iterations share the system prompt.
+If the system prompt in the next iteration changes due to a new tool call in the prior iteration, the prefilled tool output context from a prior iteration becomes useless as it is appended after the system prompt and user query. \item \textbf{Final response}: Tagged as $RESPONSE$ The final LLM call's decodes are the user-facing output tokens; these have no reuse potential and are candidates for eviction. \item \textbf{Partial prefills}: These are KV blocks from \textit{submit\_\allowbreak partial\_\allowbreak prefill()}, tagged as $PARTIAL\_PREFILL$ with maximum priority until its extension prompt is completed. \end{tightitemize}

 \jheading{Priority-based eviction policy}.
 Using the tags on the KV blocks, the engine's scheduler implements a priority-aware eviction policy that respects orchestrator hints.
 When cache capacity is exceeded, the scheduler evicts the lowest-priority blocks first.
 Within a priority tier, LRU ordering is used as a tiebreaker.
-This policy ensures high-value shared prefixes survive while transient content is evicted preferentially.
 The eviction priority (evicted first) -> (evicted last) is as follows:

 \jheading{Example} Returning to the scenario in Figure~\ref{fig:thrashing}, our policy prevents cascading evictions as shown in Figure~\ref{fig:no-thrashing}.
 At time $t=T'$, when $R_{22}$ needs to insert new blocks, the eviction policy targets low-priority blocks (tool outputs) rather than $R_{11}$'s context, which is tagged with high reuse priority since $R_{11}'s$ tools are executing.
 When $R_{12}$ arrives at $t=T"$, it finds $R_{11}'s$ blocks still cached, achieving a prefix hit and avoiding recomputation.
 Similarly, $R_{31}$ survives until $R_{32}$ arrives, preventing the cache miss chain.